Jorge523757/Digit_Sof_Nuevo/rocket-django-main/docs/charts-via-api.md

 > Codebase: related app, model, template,  js

-Dynamic charts created in Rocket Django using API data are created in `static/assets/charts.js` and rendered on the page it is needed.
+Dynamic charts created in DigitSoft Django using API data are created in `static/assets/charts.js` and rendered on the page it is needed.

 - Create the HTML element with the `id` property you want the chart created on, in this case, `products-bar-chart-api` and `products-pie-chart-api`
 ```html